A story has been making its way around the Web the past couple of weeks regarding a nondecomposing McDonald’s Happy Meal.

 Davies’ science project has been photographed weekly and the results posted on Flickr for all to see and wonder about.
 Should children really be given food that doesn’t decompose?

-If bugs, mold and bacteria don’t want this stuff, how could this be counted as any sort of nourishment for children other than just empty calories?
+If bugs, mold, and bacteria don’t want this stuff, how could this be counted as any sort of nourishment for children other than just empty calories and toxic chemicals?

 What may be even more surprising, however, is that the lack of decomposition of McDonald’s fast food is not unique in the processed foods industry.